 Student teaching is a full-time responsibility, and the student teacher must not participate in any activities that conflict with student teaching in the cooperating school or with the student teaching seminar.
 You will follow the same calendar, between the beginning and ending dates of student teaching, that is set up for the mentor teacher in that school division.
 The school division calendar shows not only school days and holidays, but also certain days that are non-instructional days, at which time the teachers are expected to be at their respective buildings performing such tasks as reporting to parents, working on cumulative records, counseling, planning, evaluating progress, and working with other staff members on professional growth projects.
 You are expected to participate in all non-instructional days, unless otherwise directed by your mentor or school administrator.
 You must provide a signed document from the mentor or principal, if you are directed not to attend school on a non-instructional day.
-If you do not participate in the non-instructional day or a professional development opportunity, then you are expected to report to the Teacher Education classroom for the day from 9:00 to 2:30 p.m.

 Student teaching will continue through the period of Bluefield College's Fall Break or Spring Break.
-If you are living in the college dormitory, you must make adequate arrangements for housing and meals for the time of the break.
+The student teacher will follow the school division's calendar for holidays NOT the college calendar.
+If you are living in the college dormitory, you must make adequate arrangements for housing and meals for the time of the breaks.